Expedia: Delays in refunds of flights cancelled due to COVID-19

 In 2020, during the COVID-19 pandemic, customers complained regarding the process to get refunds for cancelled flights.
 Customers complained of excessively long call times and being unable to get through to a representative.
 This led to many lawsuits.

 False advertising and trademark violation

 In August 2016, Buckeye Tree Lodge and Sequoia Village Inn, LLC filed a class-action lawsuit in California accusing the company and its partners of violating trademark rights of numerous independent hotel and motel establishments by running advertising implying that consumers could book reservations for those hotels on Expedia even though Expedia had no relationship with those hotels, in violation of the Lanham Act, and also falsely noting that hotels with which the company had no relationship were "sold out".
 In April 2021, the lawsuit was settled and the company promised not to engage in false advertising.

+Listings in Israeli settlements

+Expedia, along with other travel companies, such as Booking.com and TripAdvisor, has been criticized by activists and NGOs, such as Amnesty International, for offering holiday apartments in illegal Israeli settlements under international law in the occupied West Bank.

+In February 2026, a coalition of Spanish civil society organisations filed a criminal complaint in the courts of Madrid against eDreams ODIGEO, Booking.com, and an Expedia subsidiary.
+The complaint alleged money laundering from proceeds linked to war crimes in occupied Palestinian and Syrian territories, invoking Articles 301 and 611 of the Spanish Penal Code and Spain's Royal Decree-Law 10/2025, adopted in September 2025, which prohibits the advertising of services in occupied territories.